Rishi-Solanki07/GEM-Tender-Document-Downloader/README.md

-## to solves these issues  we can just  enable one-click downloading of all tender documents using reference IDs, and you will get your documnets downloaded on your choosen path.
+## to solves these issues  we can just  enable one-click downloading of all tender documents using reference IDs, and you will get your documents downloaded on your choosen path.
 ## yes! paste your all reference ids given by client and run the code and you will get your all tender's documents in minutes, let me explain my code.

 ## How the Solution Works